kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

    service/kanister-kanister-operator   ClusterIP   10.96.197.93    <none>        443/TCP     33m
    service/repo-server-service-rq2pq    ClusterIP   10.96.127.153   <none>        51515/TCP   2m13s

-To see if the server started successfully, you can check the status of the server using following command
+To verify the successful start of the server, you can use the following command to check the server's status.

 .. code-block:: bash